Jaxelr/Nancy.Metadata.OpenApi/README.md

 # Nancy.Metadata.OpenApi [![Mit License][mit-img]][mit]

-_Now_ compatible to Nancy 1.X and Nancy 2.0!
+This library extends Nancy modules in order to produce a specification file that will follow the OpenAPI spec.

-You can find the latest specifications of [OpenApi here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md)
+You can find the latest specifications of [OpenAPI here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md)

+This library targets Nancy 2.0, for previous versions that target Nancy 1.X check release that target version 0.7.0 and below.

 ## Builds